The Hustler: Plot

-Eddie stashes his belongings in locker at a bus terminal, where he meets Sarah Packard, an alcoholic woman who attends college part-time, and walks with a limp.
-He meets her again at a bar.
-They go back to her place but she hesitates at letting him in, saying he is "too hungry".
-She asks "Why me?", and he gives up, leaving her with the bottle he'd brought.
-Eddie moves into a rooming house and starts hustling for small stakes.
-He finds Sarah at the bus terminal again and this time she takes him in, but with reservations.
-Charlie finds Eddie at Sarah's and tries to persuade him to go back out on the road.
+Eddie stashes his belongings in a locker at a bus terminal, where he meets Sarah Packard, an alcoholic.
+They begin a relationship and he moves in with her.
+Charlie finds Eddie at Sarah's apartment and tries to persuade him to go back out on the road.
 Eddie refuses and Charlie realizes he plans to challenge Fats again.
-Eddie learns that Charlie held out his (Charlie's) percentage and becomes enraged, believing that with that money he could have rebounded to beat Fats.
+Eddie learns that Charlie had money he could have used to rebound and beat Fats.
 Eddie dismisses Charlie as a scared old man and tells him to "lay down and die by yourself".

-At Johnny's Bar, Eddie joins a poker game where Bert is playing and loses $20.
+Eddie joins a poker game where Bert is playing.
 Afterward, Bert tells Eddie that he has talent as a pool player but no character.
 He figures that Eddie will need at least $3,000 to challenge Fats again.
 Bert calls him a "born loser" but nevertheless offers to stake him in return for 75% of his winnings; Eddie refuses.